ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/usage.md

 On Windows, this will respect the `%PATH%` environment variable (case insensitive).
 The path will be searched for files where their name matches `protoc` case-insensitively, ignoring the file extension.
 The file extension must match one of the extensions specified in the `%PATHEXT%` environment variable.
-The above example would match `protoc.EXE` on Windows, as an example.
+The above example would match `protoc.exe` on Windows, as an example.

 ### Using protoc from a specific path